 Demographic development will change our society profoundly.
 Solidarity between old and young is the order of the day.
 Only intergenerational equity and peaceful coexistence of all generations will bring about sustainable success as well as create and preserve an attractive living environment in municipalities and regions worth living in for all age groups during all life phases and in every condition of life.
 This is why, in a dialogue with science and practice, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth is developing new approaches on how municipalities can adapt and change accordingly.

 In 2019, in order to address the growing regional imbalance, the Federal Government within the framework of the Commission on Equivalent Living Conditions decided on measures to further strengthen structurally weak regions.
 The Federal Ministry for Family Affairs, Senior Citizens, Women and Youth is involved in a variety of those measures taken.
-This includes the implementation and strategic development of the Gesamtdeutsches Fördersystem (All-German funding system) with the aim of focusing federal funding measures towards structurally weak regions and the monitoring of living conditions via the Deutschlandatlas (Atlas of Germany).
-Furthermore, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth is partaking in the preparation of the first report on Equivalent Living Conditions.
-The overarching goal of the report is to present developments and previous measures taken by the Federal Government with regard to Equal Living Conditions.
+On the one hand, this includes the implementation and strategic development of the Gesamtdeutsches Fördersystem (All-German funding system) with the aim of focusing federal funding measures towards structurally weak regions.

 Strategy to counter loneliness